Running out of fuel is a cause for thousands of road rescues every year.

 Drive at around 40mph – the most fuel-efficient speed (provided this is within the speed limit).

-Drive with a very light foot and maintain constant speed.
+Drive with a light foot and maintain constant speed.

 Turn off all electronic accessories, and unplug any charging phones.